mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

     organization: MATTR
     email: tobias.looker@mattr.global

+ -
+    fullname: Karthik Sivasamy
+    organization: MATTR
+    email: karthik.sivasamy@mattr.global

 normative:

 informative:

 --- abstract

-This specification defines a mechanism for an OAuth 2.0 authorization server to obtain the metadata of an OAuth 2.0 client, including its endpoint locations and capabilities without the need for a prior registration step.
+This specification defines a mechanism for an OAuth 2.0 authorization server to obtain the metadata of an OAuth 2.0 client, including its endpoint locations and capabilities without the need for registration.

 --- middle

 # Introduction

-In the traditional OAuth 2.0 model {{!RFC6749}}, the authorization server registers and assigns an identifier to a client through a registration process, during this registration process the authorization server records certain characteristics about the client known as metadata.
+In the traditional OAuth 2.0 model {{!RFC6749}}, the authorization server registers and assigns an identifier to a client through a registration process, during which the authorization server records certain characteristics about the client commonly known as its metadata.

 This requirement for registration greatly reduces how dynamic the relationship between a client and authorization server can be.
-For instance, a client that is updating the capabilities it supports must update its registration with affected authorization servers for this change to be recognized.
-This requirement also constrains deployments that feature many clients and authorization servers whereby requiring the client to be registered with and maintain this registration with an authorization server is costly.
+For instance, a client that is updating the capabilities it supports must update its registration(s) with affected authorization servers for this change to be recognized.
+This requirement also affects deployments that feature many clients and authorization servers whereby requiring the client to be registered with and maintain this registration with an authorization server is costly.

-To enable a more dynamic relationship between a client and an authorization server, dynamic client registration {{!RFC7591}} was introduced.
+To enable a more dynamic relationship between a client and an authorization server, dynamic client registration via {{!RFC7591}} was introduced.
 This model allows a client to register dynamically with a supporting authorization server by sending a registration request.
-Although this mechanism does provide a way for a client to dynamically register it does introduce new operational challenges for both the client and AS.
+Although this mechanism does provide some benefits it also introduces new operational challenges for both the client and AS.
 For instance clients that interface with many authorization servers are burdened with having to manage a client_id per authorization server and in some cases forced to re-register the same client instance multiple times due to storage limitations on the client.
 Furthermore, protecting the authorization servers registration endpoint forces other design tradeoffs, either the authorization server requires a "registration_token" for registration requests, which is often problematic for public clients to manage/obtain.
-Or the authorization server permits any registration request and has to mitigate potential spam/malicious registration requests.
+Or the authorization server permits any registration request and has to mitigate potential spam/malicious registration requests via some other mechanism.

 Instead of requiring a registration process, this specification describes a model where a client identifies itself to the authorization server with its client_uri, which can be resolved to its metadata in a similar way to how an authorization server makes its metadata available to a client via {{!RFC8414}}.

 The metadata for a client is retrieved from a .well-known location as a JSON {{!RFC8259}} document, which declares its endpoint locations and client capabilities (This process is described in [Obtaining Client Metadata](#obtaining-client-metadata)).
-Once the client metadata is accepted by the OAuth 2.0 authorization server, the client can interact with the authorisation server like any other OAuth 2.0 client.
+Once the client metadata is retrieved and processed by the OAuth 2.0 authorization server, the client can interact with the authorization server like any other OAuth 2.0 client.

 This specification defines a new request parameter 'client_discovery' to indicate that the interacting OAuth 2.0 client has no prior registration with authorization server and expects the authorization server to resolve the metadata from the specified URL.
 This specification uses the same metadata format defined in the client registration specification {{!RFC7591}} and no additional metadata fields or formats are defined in this specification.